getdesigned-vienna/cookie-consent/README.md

         <input type="checkbox" id="image" data-gdcc-msg='Enable cookie category "@cookie@"?' />
         <label for="image" data-gdcc-msg='Enable cookie category "@cookie@"?'>Images</label>
+* It is possible to set the message on the wrapper only, on an input/label only or both.

 ## Keep your cookies clean
 * If a cookie is activated even only for a short time, it will stay in memory of your browser